Español

 For medical questions, we encourage you to review our information with your doctor.

 Gallbladder cancer starts in the gallbladder.
-To understand this cancer, it helps to know about the gallbladder and what it does.
+To understand this cancer, it helps to know where the gallbladder is and what it does.

 The gallbladder helps digest food, but you don't need it to live.
-Many people have their gallbladders removed and go on to live normal lives.
+Many people have their gallbladders removed and go on with their everyday lives.

-Gallbladder cancers rare and nearly all of them are adenocarcinomas.
-An adenocarcinoma is a cancer that starts in gland-like cells that line many surfaces of the body, including the inside the digestive system.
+Gallbladder cancers are rare, and nearly all of them are adenocarcinomas.
+An adenocarcinoma is a cancer that starts in gland-like cells that line many surfaces of the body, including the inside of the gallbladder.

-Papillary adenocarcinoma or just papillary cancer is a rare type of gallbladder adenocarcinoma that deserves special mention.
-The cells in these gallbladder cancers are arranged in finger-like projections.
-In general, papillary cancers are less likely to spread into the liver or nearby lymph nodes.
-They tend to have a better prognosis (outlook) than most other kinds of gallbladder adenocarcinomas.
+Papillary adenocarcinoma of the gallbladder is a rare type of gallbladder cancer that deserves special mention.
+The cells in this gallbladder cancer are arranged in finger-like projections.
+Papillary adenocarcinomas are less likely to spread into the liver or nearby lymph nodes.
+They tend to have a better prognosis (outlook) than most other kinds of gallbladder cancers.

 Abou-Alfa GK, Jarnagin W, Lowery M, et al. Liver and bile duct cancer.
 In: Neiderhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, PA.
 Elsevier; 2014:1373-1395.